-Mention the word “bedtime” in the summer and you’re sure to get groans from kids of any age.
-That’s especially true of teenagers who have spent the summer staying out late and sleeping until noon.
+Mention the word “bedtime” in the summer and you’re sure to hear groans from your kids — especially if they’ve spent the last few months staying up late and sleeping until noon.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy